-Lane Burdette is a Master of International Affairs candidate at the George H.W.
+Lane Burdette completed this article as a Master of International Affairs candidate at the George H.W.
 Bush School of Government and Public Service at Texas A&M University.
-The author can be reached at [email protected].
+After graduation, she joined the team at TeleGeography and can now be reached at [email protected].

 The author would like to give special thanks to Dr. Jesse Sowell for his guidance and continued support.